-- Representing a leading pharmaceutical manufacturer in products liability actions in the Fourth Circuit and Northern District of California regarding issues of preemption.
-Co-authored briefs regarding preemption issues under the Supreme Court’s decisions in PLIVA, Inc. v.
+- Co-authored briefs and presented oral argument regarding preemption issues under the Supreme Court’s decisions in PLIVA, Inc. v.
 Mensing, 564 U.S. 604 (2011), and Buckman Co. v.
-Plaintiffs’ Legal Committee, 531 U.S. 341 (2001).
+Plaintiffs’ Legal Committee, 531 U.S. 341 (2001), on behalf of a leading pharmaceutical manufacturer in state and federal courts.

 - Contributed to briefing and oral argument preparation in Supreme Court litigation regarding the standard of review of patent claim construction.
 Teva Pharmaceuticals USA, Inc. v.
 Sandoz, Inc., 135 S. Ct.
 831. The Supreme Court agreed with Teva by a vote of 7-2 that factual issues relevant to claim construction decisions are reviewed for clear error.